paolopas/AMQP-CPP/README.md

 acknowledgments for every message it processed (it can also acknowledge multiple message at once).

-If server is unable to process a message, it will send send negative acknowledgments.
+If server is unable to process a message, it will send negative acknowledgments.
 Both positive and negative acknowledgments handling are passed to callbacks that you can install on the object that is returned by the `confirmSelect()` method: